yaeby/inventory-management-system/README.md

 2. ### Composite
 Since we build a software for a warehouse, at the warehouse the orders of clients are packed into boxes, which are packed into bigger boxes and sent to a location to be dispatched and send to its clients addresses.
-So, we have to build this functionality, adn the composite pattern will help us.
+So, we have to build this functionality, and the composite pattern will help us.
 So since an order can have multiple products, and orders from same location have to be patched together (in the same truck for example), we can see a tree structure here.